Get Tech Tips

 “Clockwise moves to the right,” and then we are right back at the start.

 - Trial and error (this works, that doesn't)

 - Compare and contrast (this is like that or not like that for these reasons)

-In the case of a simple phrase like “Righty tighty,” we make several assumptions about the person we are saying it to that they know right from left already and that they understand your facing the component being turned and that we are saying right from the top.
+In the case of a simple phrase like “righty tighty,” we make several assumptions about the person we are saying it to.
+We assume that they know right from left already.
+We also assume that they understand how you're supposed to face the component being turned, so they should understand that we are saying right from the top.